hoangnguyen2809/hoangnguyen2809.github.io/_portfolio/portfolio-3.md

 ## Results

-Successfully completed the security audit, providing a detailed compliance checklist and actionable recommendations to improve the company's security posture.
+Successfully completed the security audit, providing a detailed compliance checklist and actionable recommendations to improve the company's security posture. <br>
 [Controls and compliance checklist](../files/Controls-and-compliance-checklist.pdf)

 This project enhanced my understanding of IT asset management and security compliance.
 I plan to continue developing my auditing and risk assessment skills.